slovnicki/beamer/package/README.md

 # Quick Start

-The simplest setup is achieved by using the `RoutesLocationBuilder` which yields the least amount of code for a functioning application:
+The simplest setup is achieved by using the `RoutesLocationBuilder` which yields the least amount of code.
+This is a great choice for applications with fewer navigation scenarios or with shallow page stacks, i.e. when pages are rarely stacked on top of each other.

 ```dart
 class MyApp extends StatelessWidget {